influxdata/docs-v2/content/influxdb/cloud-iox/query-data/sql/basic-query.md

 ### Query data without time boundaries

-To query data without time boundaries, do not include any time-based predicates in your `WHERE` clause.
+To query data without time boundaries, don't include any time-based predicates in your `WHERE` clause.

 {{% warn %}}
-Querying data _without time bounds_ can return an unexpected amount of data.
+Querying data _without time bounds_ can return a large number of rows.
 The query may take a long time to complete and results may be truncated.
 {{% /warn %}}